 - aunts and uncles of half blood (or their children under substitution)

 - the Crown

 As a reminder, if you don’t currently have a will yourself, or if it is a long time since you did, you might like to make one that reflects your current position in life.
-To help, we provide several templates (likely to be suitable for most people) with no catches or conditions.
+To help, we provide several template wills for UK citizens (likely to be suitable for most people) with no catches or conditions.
 A number are free to download and use.
-Visit our library and choose the most suitable as a basis for your wishes.
+Visit our library and choose the most suitable one as a basis for your wishes.
 If you need any help choosing, just contact us.